sebwinte/cc2/README.md

 Autostart cc2
 -------------
-For a better experience during the use of cc2, you can easily create  a ```.bat``` file for Windows or a ```.command``` file if you're running cc2 on a Mac.
+For a better experience during use of cc2, you can easily create  a ```.bat``` file for Windows or a ```.command``` file if you're running cc2 on a MacOS.
 By using this method, cc2 automatically starts after your system is booted.
 #### Windows (.bat):
 Save this file and move it into the Windows 'startup' folder.
 ```bat